clearlinux/clear-linux-documentation/source/guides/maintenance/fix-broken-install.rst

 does not boot or function properly.

-The process described in this guide can only verify and fix files that :ref:`swupd<swupd-guide>` owns in :file:`/usr`.
-Files outside of this path, such as :file:`/home/`, :file:`/etc`, :file:`/var`, etc., cannot be repaired by this process.
+The process described in this guide can only verify and fix files that :ref:`swupd<swupd-guide>` owns in :file:`/usr` and :file:`/var`.
+Files outside of this path, such as :file:`/home/`, :file:`/etc`, etc., cannot be repaired by this process.

 Prerequisites
 *************

-* Download and install the live desktop image on a USB.
-See :ref:`bare-metal-install-desktop` for install instructions.
+* Download and burn the live desktop image on a USB.
+  See :ref:`bare-metal-install-desktop` for instructions.

 Boot a live desktop image to fix target system
 **********************************************

 #.
 Boot the |CL| live desktop image.

-.. include:: ../../get-started/bare-metal-install-desktop.rst
-   :start-after: install-on-target-start:
-   :end-before: install-on-target-end:
+#.
+Select |CL| in the boot menu.

 Mount root partition, verify, and fix
 *************************************